 9. Allan Yozawitz, PhD, ABPP-CN (2018-2019)

 The NYSAN was established in 2006 as a not-for-profit organization dedicated to advocating on behalf of clinical neuropsychologists and promoting best practices and education in clinical neuropsychology.
 To fulfill its mission NYSAN has several objectives:

 1. Advocacy: Educate and advocate on behalf of clinical neuropsychologists, clinical neuropsychology, and consumers of neuropsychological services.

-2. Increasing Awareness/Outreach: Provide information to legislators, regulators, non-neuropsychological healthcare providers, and other interested parties (e.g., insurance companies) to enhance awareness of neuropsychological assessment, intervention, consultation services, and best practices.
+2. Increasing Awareness and Outreach: Provide information to legislators, regulators, non-neuropsychological healthcare providers, and other interested parties (e.g., insurance companies) to enhance awareness of neuropsychological assessment, intervention, consultation services, and best practices.

 3. Professional Support and Communication: Supporting the membership by providing a mechanism to consult and communicate with NYSAN leadership and other NYSAN members regarding professional affairs, referrals, etc.

-4. Education & Training: Disseminating neuropsychological knowledge through meetings, lectures, professional contacts, publications, listserv emails, and other forms of media.
+4. Education and Training: Disseminating neuropsychological knowledge through meetings, lectures, professional contacts, publications, listserv emails, and other forms of media.

 5. Student Support: Promote the field of neuropsychology as a career choice among students by supporting student participation in NYSAN activities and promoting available educational and training opportunities.

 6. Position Statements: To facilitate the above objectives, NYSAN publishes organizational position statements on its website on various professional affairs.